Ryan LLC

-Ryan LLC, based in Dallas, Texas, is a tax services and software provider.
-Ryan LLC has more than 18,000 clients in over 60 countries.
+Ryan LLC is a tax services and software provider based in Dallas, Texas.
+Ryan LLC has 18,000 clients in over 60 countries.
 The company has over 113 locations around the globe, including locations in Canada, the Netherlands, the United Kingdom, India, the Philippines, and Australia.
-Ryan LLC works with companies including 7-Eleven, the Kroger Company, Walmart Stores, and Johnson & Johnson.

 History

 Ryan LLC was founded by Chairman and CEO G. Brint Ryan and Chris F. Collis as the CPA firm Collis & Ryan in 1991.
-Collis' stake in the company was bought out in 1993, and Ryan became the majority shareholder and managing principal of the company, which was renamed Ryan & Company, P.C.
+Collis' stake in the company was bought out in 1993, and the company was renamed Ryan & Company, P.C.
 In 1997, the company began expanding into other tax areas beyond state and local taxes.
 During this time, the company also began to shift its focus to working with clients with annual revenues of $50 million or more.
 In 1998, the company surrendered its CPA license and began practicing as a tax and consultation firm.

-Throughout the early 2000s, the company began expanding its operations outside of Texas by opening new offices through acquisitions.
+Throughout the early 2000s, the company began expanded outside of Texas, opening new offices primarily through acquisitions.
 By December 2006, the company had expanded to 28 locations throughout North America.
 In October 2007, the company changed its name to Ryan LLC.

-In 2012, Ryan LLC acquired the TAARP Group, a tax and penalty review firm.
-Since 2012, Ryan LLC has been included on the Inc 5000 list of fastest growing companies.
-Ryan LLC acquired the property tax services business from Thomas Reuters in January 2013.
-In November 2014, Ryan LLC announced its purchase of WTP Advisors, an independent tax services firm.
+In September 2018, Ryan LLC became a founding member of the Massachusetts Institute of Technology's FINTECH @ CSAIL initiative.

+In June 2019, Ryan, LLC became the "Official Tax Partner" of the Dallas Cowboys.
+Later that year, Ryan, LLC became the "Official Tax Partner" of Conference USA (C-USA) and became the title sponsor for the C-USA Football Championship Game and the 2020 C-USA Basketball Championships.

+In December 2023, the Ninth Court of Appeals of Texas ruled Ryan LLC's breach of contract lawsuit against USA Today owner Gannett could not be heard in Texas courts, due to lack of jurisdiction.